 The people in front of us had some technical problems, so we had to hit the emergency brake and wait for the guy in the maintenance beetle to come and kick-start us.
 Although I have to say, there are worse places to be stuck for half an hour than a beautiful Japanese forest full of fluttering birds.

-The tour costs 2000¥ for adults and 1000¥ for children.
-To get there, you’ll have to take the bus to Sugeoi station, where you can walk across the river to the southern bank and then follow the road running west for about 20 mins.
+How to Get Here: You’ll have to take the bus to Sugeoi station, where you can walk across the river to the southern bank and then follow the road running west for about 20 mins.

 Nagoro Doll Village

-Oku-Iya Niju Kazura-bashi (Eastern Iya Valley Vine Bridges)
+Oku-Iya Niju Kazura-Bashi (Eastern Iya Valley Vine Bridges)

-Other Attractions in the Iya Valley
+Other Things to See in the Iya Valley

 Iya Valley Map